tutek1/DTLabs/03_Platformer2D/lab03.md

 ### Sprite2D setup
-A sprite is basically an image/texture that is show to the screen.
+A sprite is basically an image/texture that is shown on the screen.
 Sprites in Godot allow us to use a **"region"** of an image.
 We will use this to get the player sprite from the `spritesheet.png` file.
 With the `Sprite2D` node **selected**:
 1. Add the `spritesheet.png` to the property `Texture`
 2. Enable **Region** in the dropdown
 3. Use **Edit Region** button or manually set the `x`, `y`, `w`, and `h` properties to the ones in the picture.